Boost Business Growth With a Brand Awareness Strategy (2024)

 Make a list of relevant keywords and use them in articles, social posts, videos, and even on product pages.
 While keyword use is important, it’s more important for your content to be valuable and answer the search intent for those terms.

 💡 Tip: Don’t forget paid search, too.
-These are the sponsored links at the top of a search page, and they can be easily set up through Google Ads
+These are the sponsored links at the top of a search page, and they can be easily set up through Google Ads.

 4. Create clear calls to action (CTA)

-call to action is a signal to a customer or website user to complete the next step in a process, such as signing up for a newsletter, navigating to a collection, or adding a product to cart.
+A call to action is a signal to a customer or website user to complete the next step in a process, such as signing up for a newsletter, navigating to a collection, or adding a product to cart.
 A CTA is usually a button or link with persuasive and actionable text.

 Once your brand has awareness with a potential customer, what do you want them to do next?
 Be clear and directional with your CTAs and position them prominently so that the path is easy to navigate.
 While you can still have fun with your CTA copy, it’s more important for it to be obvious what you’re asking.